Iceland – Winter Driving

 The next morning, after our impromptu night in Reykjavik, we decided to try for Akureyri as heavy large snowflakes began to fall.
 When we returned to Reykjavik two days later, it was covered in 2-3 feet of snow.
 The entire south coast was a blanket of snow.
 Our accommodation change caused us to have less time in Akureyri, but we ended up having sunny skies for 80% of our trip!

 By the way, our car was tiny!
 But it was mighty.
 (See above with my derpy smile) We stayed on main roads for most of our trip and never felt out of control.
-When I was researching, I saw most people recommending SUV’s, but I am here to say that if you are staying on main roads and smart drive, smaller vehicles are totally an option.
+When I was researching, I saw most people recommending SUV’s, but I am here to say that if you are staying on main roads and drive smart, smaller vehicles are definitely an option.

 TIPS FOR DRIVING